History of the Jews in Costa Rica: History

 The oldest Jewish community in Costa Rica was Sephardic.
 The first Sephardic Jews arrived in colonial times and settled in the colonial capital Cartago and its surroundings.
 The largest migration of Sephardic Jews occurred in the nineteenth century from Panama, Jamaica, Curaçao and Saint Thomas, the majority settling in Alajuela and San José and prospering in trade.
 Some of these families were the Sasso, the Robles, the Maduro, the Halman, the Méndez-Chumaceiro, the Salas de Lima and, arriving as conversos, the Lindo and the Piza.
 This community maintained close blood and family ties by marrying each other.

 The Sephardic Jews, like the Protestants, Muslims and Baháʼís, were interred in the "Foreign Cemetery" regardless of their nationality, because this was the only cemetery for non-Catholics until the secularization of cemeteries in 1884.
 Even after of the creation of the Hebrew Cemetery, the Sephardim largely maintained the custom of using the Foreign Cemetery.

-The second great emigration occurred in the late nineteenth and early twentieth centuries, especially due to the rise of Nazism in Europe and mainly from Poland.
-One of the villages that most Jewish immigrants came from was Żelechów.
+The second great emigration occurred in the early twentieth century, especially due to the rise of Nazism in Europe and mainly from Poland.
+One of the villages that most Jewish immigrants came from was Siedlce and another was Żelechów.
 This population, predominantly Ashkenazi, was devoted mainly to door-to-door sales and payments, thus the name "polaco" (Spanish for Polish people) became a colloquial synonym for Jews, as well as for door-to-door salesmen in general.
-This population was mostly located in San José, especially in the areas of Paseo Colón and La Sabana.
-The first Orthodox synagogue was founded in San José under the name Shaarei Zion.
+In Yiddish, these door-to-door salesmen were known as "kloppers" (knockers).

 The Ashkenazi community, the largest one, is almost entirely from Poland and the majority of synagogues belong to this ethnic group.
 Like the Sephardi, the community has maintained a close family bond between members of the same group.
+The Ashkenazi population was mostly located in San José, especially in the areas of Paseo Colón and La Sabana.
+They also settled in suburbs of San José such as Escazú.